isi-metaphor/metaphor-adp/KBs/scripts/from-examples/README.md

     henry -m compile_kb -o English_compiled_KB.da en-examples.txt

-These axioms learned from examples can be combined with manually enumerated knowledge, such as that in the `Metaphor-ADP/KBs` directories by passing multiple source files to Henry.
+These axioms learned from examples can be combined with manually enumerated knowledge, such as that in the `KBs` directories by passing multiple source files to Henry.